borkdominik/bigArchiMate/README.md

 ### Browser

-This will build and start CrossModel as a web application.
-When the web application is running you can open <http://localhost:3000> in your browser to use CrossModel.
+This will build and start bigArchiMate as a web application.
+When the web application is running you can open <http://localhost:3000> in your browser to use bigArchiMate.

     yarn build:browser &&
     yarn start:browser

 ### Electron (desktop application)

-This will build and start CrossModel as a native desktop application for the OS (Windows, Linux or MacOS) where the command is started.
+This will build and start bigArchiMate as a native desktop application for the OS (Windows, Linux or MacOS) where the command is started.

     yarn build:electron &&
     yarn start:electron